Grab one of the best iPhone 13 cases to protect that gorgeous new phone

-The brand-new iPhone 13 has been announced, and it's a beaut.
-Yes, it's true; the iPhone 13's camera module is just slightly larger than the iPhone 12's, so you will need a new case for iPhone 13.
-Luckily, we've picked out some great iPhone 13 cases for you, so you have one ready and waiting even before your new phone arrives.
+The iPhone 13 is a beauty and you'll surely want to keep it intact and looking amazing.
+The iPhone 13's camera module is just slightly larger than the iPhone 12's, so you will need a new case for iPhone 13.
+We've picked out some great iPhone 13 cases for you to check out.

-- Apple's own: Apple iPhone 13 Silicone Case with MagSafe
+- Apple's own: Apple iPhone 13 Silicone Case with MagSafe - various colors

 - Clear choice: Spigen Ultra Hybrid Mag Designed for iPhone 13 Case (2021)

-- Basic black: CYRILL Leather Brick Designed for iPhone 13 Case (2021)
+- Sleek and simple: CYRILL Leather Brick Designed for iPhone 13 Case (2021)

 - Designer duds: Kate Spade New York Protective Hardshell Case for MagSafe for iPhone 13